Tagged or AnyVal?

 logUser(surname, name)

-We can argue, that named params would make the error obvious, but we all know that sooner or later one will make such mistake.
-Some languages allow us to create new types, which would make code looks like
+We can argue that named params would make the error obvious, but we all know that sooner or later one will make such a mistake.
+Some languages allow us to create new types, which would make code look like

 val name: Name = "John"